rfo909/CFT/README.md

-# CFT (ConfigTool)
+# CFT - ConfigTool

 Programmable shell.
 Terminal based.
 Written in Java.

 Functional object oriented language.
-All function docs available interactively.
+All functions have interactively available descriptions.

 For all levels of automation, from searching groups of files to deploying software with dependencies.